 Python range reverse

-This is an example of reserve.
-It means, you can use this to print items in reverse order also.
+This is an example of a range reserve.
+It means you can use this to print items in reverse order also.

 print(list(range(-10, 1, 2))) print(list(range(300, 1, -25)))